cesilko1/GOL/README.md

 ---

+**note:** This software is developed and optimalised for Linux with Mono runtime.
+Running this software on Windows may contains bugs.

 run `app.exe`

 When you press start in menu, you shlould see cursor `X` which you can move by pressing arrow keys.
 Press `c` to revive cell or `x` to kill cell.
 Then you can press enter for start life.